 Wave 7 interviews commenced in February 2014.
 New questions about after-school activities, puberty, bullying, and oral health will be introduced in this wave and the matrix reasoning assessment (a component of Wechsler Intelligence Scale for Children) will be administered for the first time to all study children.
 Children in the K Cohort will repeat the mathematics assessment from Wave 6.

 Planning for Wave 8 survey content will begin in March 2014.
 Suggestions are welcome, please contact us at email@example.com.

 LSIC aims to provide high quality quantitative and qualitative data that can be used to provide a better insight into how a child’s early years affect their development.

 Prospective users must complete a deed of licence to access LSIC data.
-Approved users of earlier versions of the data from the same major release (i.e. Release 4.0) will be sent this latest data release automatically.
-Users of earlier major releases of the data (i.e. Release 3.0 and prior) wishing to access the latest release will need to re-apply for access.
+Users of earlier releases of the data (i.e. Release 4.0, 4.1 and prior) wishing to access the latest release will need to re-apply for access.